jundalisay/sp/content/en/research/heisenberg/physics/chapter-02.md

 such a way that they somehow got into the spirit of quantum theory.
 Therefore, even some time before one had a consistent formulation of quantum theory one knew more or less what would be the result of any experiment.

 One frequently discussed what one called ideal experiments.
-Such 8 experiments were designed to answer a very critical question irrespective of whether or not they could actually be carried out.
+Such experiments were designed to answer a very critical question irrespective of whether or not they could actually be carried out.
 Of course it was important that it should be possible in principle to carry out the experiment, but the technique might be extremely complicated.
 These ideal experiments could be very useful in clarifying certain problems.

 If there was no agreement among the physicists about the result of such an ideal experiment, it was frequently possible to find a similar but simpler experiment that could be carried out, so that the experimental answer contributed essentially to the clarification of quantum theory.

 The strangest experience of those years was that the paradoxes of quantum theory did not disappear during this process of clarification; on the contrary, they became even more marked and more exciting.
 There was, for instance, the experiment of Compton on the scattering of Xrays.
 From earlier experiments on the interference of scattered light there could be no doubt that scattering takes place essentially in the following way: The incident light wave makes an electron in the beam vibrate in the frequency of the wave; the oscillating electron then emits a spherical wave with the same frequency and thereby produces the scattered light.
 However, Compton found in 1923 that the frequency of scattered X-rays was different from the frequency of the incident X-ray.

 This change of frequency could be formally understood by assuming that scattering is to be described as collision of a light quantum with an electron.
 The energy of the light quantum is changed during the collision; and since the frequency times Planck's constant should be the energy of the light quantum, the frequency also should be changed.
 But what happens in this interpretation of the light wave?
 The two experiments – one on the interference of scattered light and the other on the change of frequency of the scattered light – seemed to contradict each other without any possibility of compromise.

 By this time many physicists were convinced that these apparent contradictions belonged to the intrinsic structure of atomic physics.

 Therefore, in 1924 de Broglie in France tried to extend the dualism between wave description and particle description to the elementary particles of matter, primarily to the electrons.
-He showed that a certain 9 matter wave could `correspond' to a moving electron, just as a light wave corresponds to a moving light quantum.
-It was not clear at the time what the word `correspond' meant in this connection.
-But de Broglie suggested that the quantum condition in Bohr ' s theory should be interpreted as a statement about the matter waves.
+He showed that a certain matter wave could "correspond" to a moving electron, just as a light wave corresponds to a moving light quantum.
+It was not clear at the time what "correspond' meant in this connection.

+But de Broglie suggested that the quantum condition in Bohr's theory should be interpreted as a statement about the matter waves.
 A wave circling around a nucleus can for geometrical reasons only be a stationary wave; and the perimeter of the orbit must be an integer multiple of the wave length.
 In this way de Broglie's idea connected the quantum condition, which always had been a foreign element in the mechanics of the electrons, with the dualism between waves and particles.

 In Bohr's theory the discrepancy between the calculated orbital frequency of the electrons and the frequency of the emitted radiation had to be interpreted as a limitation to the concept of the electronic orbit.
 This concept had been somewhat doubtful from the beginning.
 For the higher orbits, however, the electrons should move at a large distance from the nucleus just as they do when one sees them moving through a cloud chamber.
 There one should speak about electronic orbits.

 It was therefore very satisfactory that for these higher orbits the frequencies of the emitted radiation approach the orbital frequency and its higher harmonics.
 Also Bohr had already suggested in his early papers that the intensities of the emitted spectral lines approach the intensities of the corresponding harmonics.
 This principle of correspondence had proved very